gegis/taboo.cms/README.md

 npx taboo-cms-cli install
 ```

-Before the installation begins - it will prompt for CMS type: `react`, `classic` or `headless`
+Before the installation begins - it will prompt for CMS type: `react` or `classic`
-and administrator `email` - this email will be used to create first admin user with
+and for administrator `email` - this email will be used to create first admin user with
-the password: `admin`, make sure to change your password later on.
+the password: `admin`, make sure to change the password later on.

 After it has finished the installation process, please run: